jwodder/doapi/docs/cli/ssh_key.rst

     doapi-ssh-key delete [-M|--multiple] <ssh key> ...

 Delete SSH keys.
+If any of the given SSH keys do not exist, nothing is deleted.
 There is no output.

 Options
 '''''''